nickrodd/HDMSpectra/README.md

 - Nicholas Rodd
 - Bryan Webber

-Please direct any questions or issues to nrodd@berkeley.edu.
+Please direct any questions or issues to nrodd@cern.ch.

 ## Installation